 - The client (incoming connection) sends a synchronization packet (SYN) to the server.

-- The server responds with a synchronization acknowledgement (SYN/ACK) to the client.
+- The server responds with a synchronization acknowledgment (SYN/ACK) to the client.

-- The client then responds with an acknowledgement (ACK) back to the server.
+- The client then responds with an acknowledgment (ACK) back to the server.

-A SYNflood attack manipulates that three-way handshake by initiating multiple synchronization requests and then refusing to respond with any final acknowledgements.
+A SYN flood attack manipulates that three-way handshake by initiating multiple synchronization requests and then refusing to respond with any final acknowledgments.
 That causes the server, which is keeping a spot open waiting on the client’s final reply to complete their incoming connection, to eventually run out of available connections for the targeted service and appear to be offline.

 On a Linux server, you can quickly check for SYN packets by running this command over SSH:

 It’s important to note that the presence of SYN packets does not necessarily mean that a server actually is under SYN flood attack.
 For instance, if load on the server already is high or there is a great deal of incoming traffic, an elevated level is to be expected.
 Only the presence of a large number (in the hundreds) is likely to be indicative of a possible SYN flood attack.